Fly masks and other things to help protect your horse’s head this summer

 UV Protection ⇒ Hard Wearing ⇒ Easy to Fit ⇒ Comfortable ⇒ Detachable Nose Option!

-The masks are hard wearing, no doubt!
-Both provided the horse with a comfortable fit, enhanced by soft edges to prevent rubbing.
+The masks are hard-wearing, no doubt!
+Both provided the horse a comfortable fit, enhanced by soft edges to prevent rubbing.
 There is adequate velcro to secure the hood in place.
-The ears are soft and fit well, and again are sized accordingly.
+The ears are soft, fitting well, and again are sized accordingly.
 The horse’s face did not overheat, nor did they have any adverse reaction to the light when they were removed.
 An added bonus, each fly mask in the collection offers 80% UV and solar glare protection.